rrousselGit/provider/packages/provider/README.md

 ### Reading a value

 The easiest way to read a value is by using the static method `Provider.of<T>(BuildContext context)`.
-This method will look up in widget tree starting from the widget associated with the `BuildContext` passed and it will return the nearest variable of type `T` found (or throw if nothing if found).
+This method will look up in the widget tree starting from the widget associated with the `BuildContext` passed and it will return the nearest variable of type `T` found (or throw if nothing is found).

 Combined with the first example of [exposing a value](#exposing-a-value), this widget will read the exposed `String` and render "Hello World."